openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Open edX Devstack
 =================

-Devstack is a deployment of the Open edX platform within a Docker instance designed for local development.
+Devstack is a deployment of the Open edX platform within a set of Docker containers designed for local development.
 Running the Open edX platform locally allows you to discover and fix system configuration issues early in development.

 Devstack simplifies certain production settings to make development more convenient.
 For example, `nginx`_ and `gunicorn`_ are disabled in Devstack;